 Buying and Shipping Delta 8 in Arkansas

-Since Delta 8 is illegal in the State of Arkansas, residents can not buy Delta 8 products with a shipping address located in the state as Delta-8 THC is not allowed in the State.
+Since Delta 8 is legal in the State of Arkansas, residents can now order Delta 8 products with a shipping address located in the state as Delta-8 THC is allowed in the State.

 Advocacy Groups in Arkansas Supporting Delta 8 and Hemp Laws

 Arkansans show their support of Delta 8 and push towards better Hemp Laws.
 Check out some of the standout organizations in the State: